Voice Disorders

 - Feeling short of breath while speaking/running out of air while talking

 These are just some of the symptoms of a voice disorder.
-If you have been experiencing one or more of the above symptoms for more than 2 weeks, it is recommended that you make an appointment for an evaluation with our New Jersey and Philadelphia ENT doctors
+If you have been experiencing one or more of the above symptoms for more than 2 weeks, it is recommended that you make an appointment for an evaluation with our New Jersey and Philadelphia ENT doctors.

 How Is a Voice Disorder Diagnosed?

 If you have been experiencing one or more of the above symptoms that have been ongoing for 2 or more weeks, you should see a specialist for a thorough voice evaluation.
 A specialist may include an Otolaryngologist (Ear, Nose, and Throat doctor) or a speech-language Pathologist who specializes in Voice Disorders (often also called a Voice Pathologist).
-The specialist will ask about your symptoms and other medical history and should examine your vocal folds and larynx using one or more of the following tests:
+The specialist will ask about your symptoms and other medical history and may examine your vocal folds and larynx using one or more of the following tests:

 Videostroboscopy